laserwave/calendar_view/README.md

 -----
 *For a working implementation of this project see the `sample/` folder.*

 Step1.
 Include one of the widgets in your xml.
-You can set the mode 0 for the normal calendar mode and 1 for the record mode.
-You can also the mode in your java code.
+You can set the mode 0 for the normal mode and 1 for the record mode.
+You can also specify the mode in your java code.
 ```xml
 <cn.zhikaizhang.calendarview.CalendarView
         android:id="@+id/calendarView"